Waste Management with BSF

 • The oil extracted from black soldier fly larvae can be used as biofuel for vehicles or generators, as it has similar properties to diesel fuel.

-• The chitin extracted from black soldier fly larvae can be used as biodegradable plastic for packaging or medical applications, as it has antibacterial and antifungal properties.
+• Chitin from BSF larvae can be used to produce biodegradable materials.
+It supports packaging and medical applications.
+It also has antibacterial and antifungal properties.

-If you are interested in learning more about BSF farming, you can check out our online courses that provide practical guidance on how to start and manage a successful BSF farm.
+If you want to learn more about BSF farming, you can explore our online courses.
+They provide practical guidance on how to start and manage a successful BSF farm.

 Subscribe to our LinkedIn: